Tips on How to Handle Error Ntoskrnl.exe Is Missing or Corrupt

 Follow the steps to restore the corrupted file:

-1. Insert your Microsoft Windows XP CD on your CD-ROM.
-(Do not use Restore CD as the steps below wont work for you.)
+1. Insert your Microsoft Windows XP CD into your CD-ROM.
+Do not use a Restore CD as the steps below will not work with it.

-1. Then select which operating system to want to fix, provide your administrator credentials.
+5. Select the operating system you want to repair and provide your administrator credentials.

 Comments